Psychopath-Traveler/Linux-Privilege-Escalation/Information Gathering/Environment-Enumeration.md

 Often we will not have the privileges to enumerate the configurations of these protections but knowing what, if any, are in place, can help us not to waste time on certain tasks.

-Next we can take a look at the drives and any shares on the system.
+**Next we can take a look at the drives and any shares on the system.
 First, we can use the `lsblk` command to enumerate information about block devices on the system (hard disks, USB drives, optical drives, etc.).
-If we discover and can mount an additional drive or unmounted file system, we may find sensitive files, passwords, or backups that can be leveraged to escalate privileges.
+If we discover and can mount an additional drive or unmounted file system, we may find sensitive files, passwords, or backups that can be leveraged to escalate privileges.**
 ```
-Leonardodk@htb[/htb]$ lsblk
+victim@htb[/htb]$ lsblk

 NAME                      MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT
 loop0                       7:0    0   55M  1 loop /snap/core18/1705